-"The operations in Virginia," he says, "have cost the Society \$19,488, and we have not collected in the state for the aid of this cause as much as was paid for a single musical concert in the city of Richmond!"
+"The operations in Virginia have cost the Society \$19,488 93, being much more than has been collected in the state for the aid of the Society.

 In the Carolinas and Georgia, colportage was introduced in 1842-3.
 In 1843 the Savannah Colporteur Association was formed, and prosecuted its labors with much efficiency.
 One of the colporteurs in its service, Mr. Wight, has since become a missionary in China.
 In December, 1843, Rev. Henry Safford was commissioned as a colporteur, and after sufficient experience became the superintendent of colportage.